Fujifilm X-T100 vs Sony A6300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T100 and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-T100 and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the X-T100 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The A6300 was replaced by the Sony A6500, while the X-T100 was followed by the Fujifilm X-T200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-T100 and A6300 can be found, respectively, in the Fujifilm X-T100 Manual (free pdf) or the online Sony A6300 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T100 or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.